Date/Time Sun 18 Sep 2022 8:00 PM

 Price In Advance - £9; Online - £9 + 90p fee; On The Door - £11

 Liz Simcock writes songs and performs them in folk and acoustic clubs in and around the Southeast and beyond.
 In 1999 she featured on the Playpen Album of New Acoustic Music alongside Eliza Carthy, Billy Bragg, Eddi Reader and Kathryn Williams.
 Since then she has trodden an independent path, gaining a growing reputation as a performer and songwriter.
 Liz counts Richard Thompson, Clive Gregson, Boo Hewerdine and Joni Mitchell amongst her main songwriting role models.
 Her fourth album (Friday Night Train Home) was released in 2013, featuring the virtuoso backing of Dave Ellis on guitar and Boo Howard on bass.

 In 2015, 2017 and 2018 Liz toured with Clive Gregson, initially revisiting the Gregson & Collister songbook and then showcasing a Gregson & Simcock album Underwater Dancing featuring brand new songs from the Gregson pen.

 Liz has of course continued to perform her own songs.
-January 2020 sees the release of a new Liz Simcock album: Winter Hill, a pared down acoustic album featuring one voice, one guitar and a handful of beautifully crafted and previously unreleased songs.
-Hear it first at TwickFolk!
+January 2020 saw the release of a new Liz Simcock album: Winter Hill.
+A pared down acoustic album featuring one voice, one guitar and a handful of beautifully crafted and previously unreleased songs, Liz launched it TwickFolk

 Our friend Eugey Baby recorded this at The Cabbage Patch when Liz was here in 2016.